media-comp/2022-NRI/README.md

 3. For data without ground truth edge information, we need to combine the encoder and the decoder together.
 4. Visualization for encoder output result.

-Any minor adjustments are also welcomed! :smile:
+Any minor adjustments are also welcomed!

 The Github Actions test whether data can flow through the trained model.
 You can use two test files in the `tests` folder.